How I Found My First Political Campaign Job

 Leverage Your Personal and Online Network

 While canvassing and looking for a full-time campaign job, a friend forwarded me a post from our class’s Facebook group.
 A classmate who I didn’t know said she was working on the Missouri Democratic Coordinated Campaign in St. Louis and they were looking for a distributed organizer.
-I applied for the position, interviewed twice, and was offered a position – my first full-time campaign job!
+I applied for the position, interviewed twice, and got an offer – my first full-time campaign job!

 Telling my friends and family that I was looking for a position where I could make a difference in the St. Louis area helped them to help me.
 My description was perhaps too broad.
 Providing the small detail of where I was looking geographically helped my network to send me relevant positions.
 The people you’re close to want to help you find a campaign job that’s a good fit for you.
 Let them help!